 A functioning smart city – especially one with a functioning smart mobility solution – needs appropriate, interconnected technological infrastructures.
 This may sound obvious, but what exactly does it mean?
 According to the European Telecommunications Standards Institute (ETSI), an effective smart mobility infrastructure should comprise the following technologies as a minimum (ETSI 2018 p.
 13):

-Satellite-based systems (in particular GPS/Galileo),
+Satellite-based systems (in particular GPS/Galileo)